entando/entando-docs/vuepress/docs/next/docs/component-generator/blueprint-features.md

 # Entando Blueprint Features

 The Entando Blueprint makes it easier and faster to customize your application by generating controllers, repositories, services, and micro frontends for your entity.
-It means generating those project files in minutes simply by answering questions that define the parameters of your applications.
+It means generating those project files in minutes, simply by answering questions that define the parameters of your application.

-The Entando Blueprint uses JHipster Technology based on Embedded JavaScript (EJS), a templating language that provides powerful constructs for large scale file generation.
+The Entando Blueprint uses JHipster technology based on Embedded JavaScript (EJS), a templating language that provides powerful constructs for large scale file generation.

 ## The Features:
 * Backend with Spring Boot
-  * profiles (dev, prod)
+  * Profiles (dev, prod)
-  * Pre-configured Cross-Origin Resource Sharing (CORS) settings
+  * Preconfigured Cross-Origin Resource Sharing (CORS) settings
   * Keycloak integration
   * Swagger/OpenAPI frontend
   * Data modeling